Create a Pre-order Form that Matches Your Branding

 Scarcity tactics consist of letting your customers know that the product is available in limited quantity.
 Even custom-made products can be limited in quantity, as you may decide to accept only a certain number of orders during a given period of time.
 We used this tactic in our template above, take a look again:

-This is actually an effective combination of both scarcity and urgency.
-The latter consists of telling your customers that the deal won’t be on forever, and if they want to get it, they have to be fast.
+This is, in fact, an effective combination of both scarcity and urgency.
+The latter consists of informing your customers that the deal won’t be available indefinitely, and if they want to take advantage of it, they need to act quickly.

 #3 Keep your pre-order form user-friendly

 Nowadays, people are used to getting what they want here and now.
-They don’t want to spend hours filling out a form to get your product.
+They don’t want to spend too much time filling out a form to get your product.

 That’s why we recommend limiting your pre-order form fields to the minimum, so that filling it out won’t take up too much of your customers’ time.

 Make sure all your questions are not only necessary, but also clear.
-You don’t want your customers to give up their pre-orders because they don’t understand what you want from them.
+You don’t want your customers to give up their pre-orders because they don’t understand what you want to know from them.

 #4 Explain what happens next